mariaauslander/capstone_fall20_irrigation/references/setup.md

 cd irrigation_detection/setup

 # Build the docker image with tag 'irgapp'.
 If the build is successful, we should be able to see the final message 'Successfully tagged irgapp:latest'
-docker build -t irgapp -f tf23.docker . --no-cache
+docker build -t tf2 -f tf23.docker . --no-cache

 # (optional)Display the current docker images.
 We should be able to see 'irgapp'
 docker image ls